 In Scotland, Prisoners Week was initially organised as part of the work of the Joint Prisons Chaplaincies Board.
-Throughout the country, events are organised by prison chaplains, those who work with them and local Churches who aim to engage in discussion with community groups and representatives about matters that concern prisoners, victims of crime and all who care.
+Throughout the country, events are organised by prison chaplains, those who work with them, and local Churches which aim to engage in discussion with community groups and representatives about matters that concern prisoners, victims of crime, and all who care.

 Visit the Prisoners Week website for further information and resources on how to mark Prisoners Week in your congregation.

 What can I do? is a booklet by the Joint Faiths Advisory Board on Criminal Justice and General Meeting of Quakers in Scotland which gives you lots of information about how you can volunteer to support prisoners, ex-offenders, and their families.

 It includes information about befriending, play work, helping in prison visitor centres, and much more.

 The Church of Scotland affirms that capital punishment is always and wholly unacceptable and does not provide an answer even to the most heinous of crimes.
 It commits itself to working with other churches and agencies to advance this understanding, oppose death sentences and executions, and promote the cause of abolition of the death penalty worldwide.

 The Death Penalty report sets out the Biblical, theological, and ethical arguments surrounding the death penalty from the Church's perspective.